 Secure access to data residing on-premises in your organization can be achieved by installing and configuring an On-premises data gateway.
 Gateways provide access to data for both Direct Query and in-memory modes.
 When an Azure Analysis Services model connects to an on-premises data source, a query is created along with the encrypted credentials for the on-premises data source.
 The gateway cloud service analyzes the query and pushes the request to an Azure Service Bus.
 The on-premises gateway polls the Azure Service Bus for pending requests.
 The gateway then gets the query, decrypts the credentials, and connects to the data source for execution.
 The results are then sent from the data source, back to the gateway and then on to the Azure Analysis Services database.

 Azure Analysis Services is simple to set up and to manage.
 You can find all the info you need to create and manage a server here.
 When creating a data model to deploy to your server, it's much the same as it is for creating a data model you deploy to an on-premises server.
-There's an extensive library of conceptual, procedural, tutorials, and reference articles at Analysis Services on MSDN.
+There's an extensive library of conceptual, procedural, tutorials, and reference articles at Analysis Services.

-We also have a number of helpful videos at Azure Analysis Services on Channel 9.
+Checkout helpful videos at Azure Analysis Services on Channel 9.

 Analysis Services has a vibrant community of users.
 Join the conversation on Azure Analysis Services forum.